Connector Customization

 Enable Connector Split

-The following example demonstrates how to apply the same style of the original connector to the newly added connector:
+The following example demonstrates how to preserve the original connector’s styling for newly created connectors during splitting:

 import { Component, ViewEncapsulation, ViewChild } from '@angular/core';